vsrad/radeon-asm-tools/MANUAL.md

 3. `Remove current profile` button.
 4. `Copy`: create new profile based on current one.
 5. `Import`: choose profile *.json* file and import all containing profiles.
-6. `Export`: create profile *.json* file that will represent all currently set profiles
+6. `Export`: create profile *.json* file that will represent all currently set profiles.

 The following sections provide an overview of the properties that can be configured in a single profile: